john-nash-rs/cat-fact-page/README.md

-# Find complete react and javascript tutorial at [Link skillcaptain.app](https://skillcaptain.app)
+# Find complete react and javascript tutorial at [skillcaptain.app](https://skillcaptain.app)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).